STFUjs/STFU/README.md

 Based on the Control Symbol Type, these Bits can be Wholes or Parts (integer, fraction), have a leading or scoped Container alignment, or be a Differencing (equal Halfs) or binary 2^n Accumulation.

+For efficiency, Collections of Bits are packed 00xx* and can be bit field spread or shifted sequentially.
+"STFU8" is 00xxxxxx "6-bit" each, 4×6=24b.

 <H2>Counting Numbers</H2>

-All numbers are inclusive like the included collections of bits  [0i..5i] in STFU7 "STFU8" or [0i..13i] in STFUf such as for(i=0;i<=5;i++) or while(i>=0){i--}
+All numbers are inclusive like the included collections of bits  [0i..5i] in STFU(7) "STFU8" or [0i..13i] in STFU(f) such as for(i=0;i<=5;i++) or while(i>=0){i--}

 Leading (first) bit is most significant.

-Counts are 0i Inclusive [0 to 0i] iterator.
+Counts are 0i Inclusive [0 to 0i] iterator. ( Except the header "STFU(0)" for "text" )

 <script type="text/javascript">